 CHA CHA MATCHA & CAFE HENRIE

-Cha Cha Matcha is all the rave in NYC, and I can see why.
+Cha Cha Matcha is all the rave in New York City, and I can see why.
 Buried away in little Italy neighborhood is a pink awning and a few spots to sit down and enjoy a matcha drink.
 I had the coconut matcha latte and it was a great jump to my day.
 We also had brunch at Cafe Henrie, keeping it retro but classic with eggs, toast, and mint tea.
 From there, we walked to the Flat Iron building, strolled through the nearby park, and walked to the highline!
 Needless to say, it was a heavy walking day!

 LUDLOW HOTEL & STREET ART ADVENTURES